-As Crystal Peak has passed our twelve-month target price of CAD\$0.48, we have rerated it as Neutral at this time.
+We regard Crystal Peak at current levels as a Long call and our twelve-month target price of CAD\$0.48.

 Important disclosures

 I, Christopher Ecclestone, hereby certify that the views expressed in this research report accurately reflect my personal views about the subject securities and issuers.
 I also certify that no part of my compensation was, is, or will be, directly or indirectly, related to the specific recommendations or view expressed in this research report.